ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 1. The user accesses the application
 2. The application includes content distributed through a Content Delivery Network
-3. If the content is not available locally or has expired, the CDN pulls the content from the origin.
+3. If the content is not available in the CDN or has expired, the CDN pulls the content from the origin.

 ## Before you begin
 {: #prereqs}